An employer must provide a health and safety policy if they have five or more employees.

-- 6 medium sized and 2 large individually wrapped, sterile, unmedicated wound. dressings, and
+- 6 medium sized and 2 large individually wrapped, sterile, unmedicated wound. dressings.

 - 1 pair of disposable gloves.

 Due to the various chemicals used in hairdressers, you must provide more than the required minimum in your first aid box, such as eye washing facilities.
 You also need more disposable gloves.
-This is because Aids, HIV and Hepatitis can be transmitted through cuts from sharps.
+This is because HIV/AIDS and Hepatitis can be transmitted through cuts from sharp objects.

-Please refer to the bylaws.
-Yoy must make sure that hair clippings are awept up regularly, as these can be a major factor in the cause of slips.
+Please refer to the byelaws.
+You must make sure that hair clippings are swept up regularly, as these can be a major factor in the cause of slips.

 - Antibacterial solutions, or